rido-min/IoTHubMQTTBrokerPreviewSamples/README.md

 * The only two variables available in this release are `${principal.deviceid}` and `${dollar}`.
   Example 1: `vehicles/${principal.deviceId}/GPS/location` substitutes the device ID in the topic template.
   Example 2: For topic filter `vehicles\$telemetry\#`, `$` can be escaped with `vehicles\${dollar}telemetry\#`.
-* Topic space updates take upto 5 minutes to propagate.
+* Topic space updates take up-to 5 minutes to propagate.
 * Topic space `type` is immutable.
 To change the topic space `type` delete the topic space and create a new topic space with the desired `type`.
 * Topic templates use special characters `$` and `|` and these need to be escaped differently based on the shell being used.
-For powershell, please see examples below.
+For Powershell, please see examples below.
 '"vehicles/${principal.deviceId|dollar}/#"'
 'vehicles/${principal.deviceId"|"dollar}/#'

-**TODO add example for bash**

 ## Existing IoT Hub features

 IoT Hub delivers messaging via telemetry, device twin, direct method and C2D commands.
 These features will continue to work with existing SDKs.
 With introduction of MQTT broker, we are in process of updating the SDKs.
 Meanwhile, to utilize these capabilities, please see [MQTT 3.1.1 support for IoT Hub](https://github.com/Azure/IoTHubMQTTBrokerPreviewSamples/blob/main/references/mqtt-3-1-1-reference-generated.md)